-As part of the Composites University Technology Centre (UTC) at the University of Bristol, supported by Rolls-Royce, there is an exciting opportunity to join a strong team, developing state of the art numerical methods to aid the design of composite aircraft engine components.
+As part of the CerTest project, based at the Bristol Composites Institute (ACCIS), there is an exciting opportunity to join the team, developing state of the art numerical methods to aid the design of composite aircraft and aero engine components.
 Such components require complex geometries and fibre architectures both for aerodynamics and structural integration.
 In service they are likely to see a variety of challenging loading and environmental conditions, which risk causing material and structural failure.

 This post will develop new multi-scale numerical tools for the prediction of failure of composite materials and structures, based on a sound physical understanding of the underlying damage mechanisms.
 The work will run in close collaboration with researchers conducting experimental testing, which will provide essential information for model generation and validation.
 High quality numerical analysis is a crucial part of the process of understanding the failure process in composite materials and structures.

 Based in the Bristol Composites Institute (ACCIS), within the Department of Aerospace Engineering, you will work on development of custom written codes to build complex models, application of commercial finite element software and development of user subroutines, reporting on results internally and to the industrial partners.